microsoft/onnxruntime/onnxruntime/python/tools/quantization/README.md

  scale = Abs(data_rage_max, data_range_min) * 2 / (quantization_range_max - quantization_range_min)
  ```

  Zero point represents zero in quantization space.
-It is important that floaoting point zero value be exactly representable in quantization space.
+It is important that floating point zero value be exactly representable in quantization space.
 This is because in lot of CNNs, zero padding is used and if after quantization it is not possible to represent 0 uniquely then it will lead to accuracy errors.

 ## Quantize an ONNX model